Retraction, Withdrawal, and Correction (R-W-C) Policy

 - An article requiring potential retraction is brought to the attention of the Editor-in-Chief.
 Reports for these articles can come from internal (editors/reviewers) or external (readers).

-- According to the COPE flowcharts, the Editor-in-Chief should follow the step-by-step guidelines (including evaluating a response from the author of the article in question).
+- According to the COPE flowcharts, the Editor-in-Chief should follow the step-by-step guidelines (including evaluating a response from the article's author in question).

-- The final decision as to whether to retract is then communicated to the author and, if necessary, any other relevant bodies, such as the author's institution on occasion.
+- The final decision on whether to retract is then communicated to the author and, if necessary, any other relevant bodies, such as the author's institution.

 - The retraction statement is then posted online and published in the next available issue of the journal.